Trip Highlights

 - Passport – must be valid for at least six (6) months after the date of your arrival

-- A photocopy of your passport, inside a ziplock bag and stowed elsewhere in your luggage (As an additional precautionary measure, consider leaving a photocopy with family or friends at home as well)
+- A photo of your passport on your phone.
+A photocopy of your passport, inside a ziplock bag and stowed elsewhere in your luggage.
+(As an additional precautionary measure, consider leaving a photocopy with family or friends at home as well.)

-- Plan to use cash (pesos) for small purchases, taxis and gratuities
+- Plan to use cash (pesos) for small purchases, taxis and incidental tipping

 - Watch or small travel clock with alarm (if you are taking a phone, this can serve as your alarm clock)